 Some of the disadvantages are as follows.

-- Little Expensive: The issuance of demand drafts is a little expensive.
-Bank charges a specified amount over and above the amount to be transferred.
+- Little Expensive: The issuance of demand drafts is a bit expensive.
+The bank charges a specified amount over and above the amount to be transferred.
 Each bank has different charges, which is dependent upon the number of drafts that are to be made.
 On the other hand, it is somewhat convenient for the parties to sign cheques rather than visiting a bank branch to issue the drafts.

 - Time-Consuming: The process of bank drafts is time-consuming.
-The process to get the draft is through banks only.
+The method of getting the draft is through banks only.
 The person should personally visit the bank branch to collect the draft.
 Also, the receiver has to present the draft to the bank for remittance.
-Therefore, nowadays the banks accept online transactions, which not only save time but also save money.
+Therefore, nowadays, banks accept online transactions, which not only save time but also save money.

 - Deadline: There are deadlines to present the draft before the bank.
-If the drafts are somewhat older (2 weeks for example), the bank refuses the remittance and the refund process also takes time from the sender’s point of view.
+If the drafts are somewhat older (2 weeks, for example), the bank refuses the remittance, and the refund process also takes time from the sender’s point of view.
 The deadlines of the drafts are very less as compared to the cheques.
-Therefore, nowadays the financial transactions are dealt via cheques or online methods.
+Therefore, nowadays, the financial transactions are dealt with via cheques or online methods.

 For its authentication and no risk factor, the banker’s cheque is popular.
 The security measures are very vital here.
-This instrument can’t be misused by anyone because of its process.
+No one can misuse this instrument because of its process.

 But the limitation of this process is that the process of paying through banker’s cheque is very time-consuming.
 It is not a liquid asset, so it has some formalities, which make it a little bit cumbersome.
-In this fast pace of life if we will wait for such delays we will lag behind.
-The biggest problem with this type of instrument is that it very slow and it is costlier than cheques and online payments.
-In spite of the guaranteed remittance, the banks can sometimes cancel the transaction because of some query.
+In this fast pace of life, if we will wait for such delays, we will lag.
+The biggest problem with this type of instrument is that it very slow, and it is costlier than cheques and online payments.
+Despite the guaranteed remittance, the banks can sometimes cancel the transaction because of some queries.

-Therefore, nowadays online transactions are very popular.
-But for some big financial transactions, some conservative or risk-averse individuals choose banker’s cheque as one of their best options.
+Therefore, nowadays, online transactions are prevalent.
+But for some significant financial transactions, some conservative or risk-averse individuals choose banker’s cheque as one of their best options.

 This has been a guide to what is bank draft and its meaning.
 Here we discuss types and examples of banker’s cheque along with advantages and disadvantages.
 You can learn more about financing from the following articles –